nerveinvader/fork_IMT/Datasets/1- KideyStone/README.md

 - Identify **acoustic shadows** behind stones.
 - Avoid confusing stones with normal tissue textures.

-Please read the /Challengehub notes of this project.
+Please read the `/Challengehub` documentation for more details on project goals and submission guidelines.